- On-Air Personality

 On a Personal Note

-Passionate about health and transforming peoples lives, Dave is a bootcamp instructor and fitness coach in Livermore, CA. Also, as the boys and girls 8th grade basketball coach at Mendenhall Middle School, three of Dave’s team’s have played in the Tri-Valley Championship, winning two titles and only once losing more than three games in a season.
+Passionate about health and transforming peoples lives, Dave is a bootcamp instructor and fitness coach in Livermore, CA. Also, as the boys and girls 8th grade basketball coach at Mendenhall Middle School, three of Dave’s team’s played in the Tri-Valley Championship, winning two titles and only once losing more than three games in a season.

 As an actor, Dave has appeared in seven independent films, including a starring role in 2013's Oakland's Squad, directed by Mario Bobino. in 2017, he was cast a co-star in the indie drama, Jimmy Kendrick.